Skip to contents

 diab_m

-An integer indicating whether the respondent has diabetes based on HbA1c level.
+integer An integer indicating whether the respondent has diabetes based on HbA1c level.
 1 for "Yes", 2 for "No".

 CCC_51

-An integer indicating whether the respondent self-reported diabetes.
+integer An integer indicating whether the respondent self-reported diabetes.
 1 for "Yes", 2 for "No".

 diab_drug2

-An integer indicating whether the respondent is on diabetes medication.
+integer An integer indicating whether the respondent is on diabetes medication.
 1 for "Yes", 0 for "No".

 Value

-An integer indicating the inclusive diabetes status: - 1 ("Yes") if any of diab_m, CCC_51, or diab_drug2 is 1. - 2 ("No") if all of diab_m, CCC_51, and diab_drug2 are 2. - haven::tagged_na("b") if all three parameters are NA. - If two parameters are NA, the third non-NA parameter determines the result. - If one parameter is NA, the function checks the remaining two for a decision.
+integer The inclusive diabetes status: - 1 ("Yes") if any of diab_m, CCC_51, or diab_drug2 is 1. - 2 ("No") if all of diab_m, CCC_51, and diab_drug2 are 2 or 0. - haven::tagged_na("a"): Not applicable - haven::tagged_na("b"): Missing

 Examples